 Thanks for helping to choose the name, logo and uniform for Canberra’s newest school.
-As an important facility for the whole North Gungahlin community, we are seeking the views of local families, teachers, parents of school children, community organisations and the broader Canberra community.
+As an important facility for the whole North Gungahlin community, we asked for the views of local families, teachers, parents of school children, community organisations and the broader Canberra community.
 We received your feedback through online voting, resident drop-in sessions, emails and social media which helped us finalise the different aspects of the school’s visual brand.

 A new school is on its way in North Gungahlin, in the suburb of Taylor.
-As the first community facility within Taylor, the primary school will educate children from Taylor, Moncrieff and the future stages of Jacka while providing amenities for hire by local community groups and organisations including a school hall, oval and modern meeting rooms.
+As the first community facility within Taylor, the school will educate children from Taylor, Moncrieff and the future stages of Jacka while providing amenities for hire by local community groups and organisations including a school hall, oval and modern meeting rooms.
 We asked the community to choose the name, the logo and school uniform.

 About the school

 This new modern school facility will cater for 176 preschool and 600 primary school students when it opens for Term 1 2019, providing capacity for quality public education in this high-growth region.
 The planning will also allow for the accommodation of an additional 150 primary school students, and potentially a year 7-10 expansion if required to cater for future growth.

 The school will be the first community facility provided in Taylor, including two playing fields, and the wider community will be able to hire the school hall, oval and meeting rooms for a range of activities and gatherings.